 For close to twenty years, Ms. Doyle has been responsible for counseling her clients in all aspects of patent law, including patent procurement, patent litigation, licensing, diligence related to IP transactions, and patent monetization.

 Ms. Doyle oversees the strategic development of meaningful patent portfolios for clients in a variety of technical industries, including the lighting, medical device, animal processing, floorcovering, heat transfer tubing, industrial process and textile industries.
 She has developed both industry- and technology-specific experience that enable her to counsel her clients in how to maximize their efforts to develop and strategically leverage their intellectual property.

 Ms. Doyle is a trusted advisor to clients who want to ensure that their activities do not infringe upon the patent rights of others, all the while driving litigation against competitors who infringe on her clients' patent rights.
 She helps clients navigate the relevant technology landscape so as to avoid infringement while developing commercially viable products suitable for patent protection themselves.
 Ms. Doyle enjoys engaging in the high level patent strategy involved in litigating patent cases.
 While she has experience with all aspects of patent litigation, she particularly enjoys working with experts, claim construction and summary judgment briefing, and appellate practice.

-Ms. Doyle was recognized by The Best Lawyers in America® in 2018, 2019 and 2020 or Patent Law.
+Ms. Doyle was recognized by The Best Lawyers in America® in 2021 and the three years immediately preceding for Patent Law.
 She was recommended by Legal 500 US in 2019 for Patent Prosecution.